 Mobile device application code method:

 Sometimes the account server won’t send you a push but it may ask you to type in a unique code that is generated by the authenticator app on your mobile device.
 These codes are short (maybe 6 digits) so it may seem like they are not very secure.
 The cool thing is that the codes are re-generated every minute or so and they are based on an algorithm that is known only to your authenticator app and the account server you’re trying to connect to.
-It would be extremely difficult for a hacker to guess the right 6 digit code under those circumstances since the timeframe is so short.
+It would be extremely difficult for a cybercriminal to guess the right 6 digit code under those circumstances since the timeframe is so short.

 Again, the main advantage here is that the attacker has to have physical access to your mobile device and the ability to log in to it.
 One downside is that you don’t get any real-time notification if someone tries to log into your account.
 Usually this method is an option as a backup to the push method as well.
 Most authenticator apps will support both methods.